 Services for SMBs.
 Small businesses are essential to fully develop Brazil’s economic potential.
 Thus, financial Institutions offer SMBs tools to help them with accounting, HR, payments, or financial management, so that they can focus on their core business.
 The most well-known startup in this field is ContaAzul, an accounting software platform for small and medium businesses that automatizes the process of billing and invoicing, and reduces the time spent on filing taxes.

 Trends keep changing, but innovation is always there.
-At Plug and Play's Fintech accelerator we match cutting-edge startups and the largest corporations.
+At Plug and Play we drive innovation in financial services by cutting-edge startups and the largest corporations.
 Join our platform today.